The UoPeople CompSci Curriculum Guide

 • 15-112 which has much more difficult assignments.
 Click on each topic, there are short video lectures.

-I have never liked Python, it is unacceptable trash to me.
-Python 2 was a scoping disaster and Python 3 scope is also trash.
-Any library builtin you use is going to pollute the entire global scope.
-It is what Robert Harper refers to as a bucket language where all the designers just throw everything in a bucket and each new addition breaks everything else in the bucket.
-The only reason anyone uses Python is because of the vast amount of wrappers around C++ libraries otherwise it should permanently die and writing any non-trivial Python code is like playing russian roulette in my opinion.
+I have never liked Python as Python 2 was a scope disaster and Python 3 scope is also trash.
+Any library builtin you use is going to pollute the entire global scope too.
+It is what Robert Harper refers to as a bucket language where all the designers just throw everything in a bucket and each new addition breaks everything else.

 CS 1102